 - Inadequate Hot Water

-Getting no hot water ever is apparent evidence of trouble.
+Getting no hot water ever is clear evidence of trouble.
 But erratic water temperature is many times overlooked as an issue.
 This may signify mineral deposits have developed and your heating element must be repaired or removed.

 If you notice a rotten egg smell, don’t try to restart the pilot.
 Get a hold of your local utility company immediately.